gkiril/oie-resources/README.md

 ### Resources derived from OIE output

-* [Functional relations:](http://knowitall.cs.washington.edu/leibniz/): 10K Functional relations.
-This resource comes from the paper [*"Identifying Functional Relations in Web Text"*](http://knowitall.cs.washington.edu/leibniz/paper.pdf).
+* [Functional relations](http://knowitall.cs.washington.edu/leibniz/): 10K Functional relations.
+This resource comes from the paper [*"Identifying Functional Relations in Web Text"*](http://knowitall.cs.washington.edu/leibniz/paper.pdf), published on EMNLP 2010.
+* [Entailment rules](http://u.cs.biu.ac.il/~nlp/resources/downloads/predicative-entailment-rules-learned-using-local-and-global-algorithms/): 10M predicative entailment rules learned using local and global algorithms.
+From the documentation:
+  > This resource of predicative entailment rules contains three resources in two formats – shallow and syntactic.
+Resources are learned over the REVERB data set and using the local and algorithms described in Chapter 5 of Jonathan Berant’s thesis (which is part of the package).